saifiarshi/Helloworld/README.md

 # Helloworld
-hi there! its the strt of training.
+hi there! its the start of training.